Degree bounds for local cohomology: Bounds on generator degrees of local cohomology modules

 The next result is analogous to Corollary~\ref{cor-to-localCoh}.
-The hypothesis in \ref{SJD-Apr8} is a little weaker than the hypothesis in \ref{cor-to-localCoh} because we do not require that the complex $C_{\bullet}$ be linear quite as far in the present result.
+The hypothesis is weaker than the hypothesis in Corollary~\ref{cor-to-localCoh} because we do not require that the complex $C_{\bullet}$ be linear quite as far in the present result.
 Alas, the conclusion is also weaker.
 We conclude that the generators of $\HH^0_\mathfrak m(M)$ are concentrated in one degree rather than learning that all of $\HH^0_\mathfrak m(M)$ is concentrated in one degree.